The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/4-dev-servers-vite-esmodules.md

 According to the [Vite](https://vite.dev/guide/#getting-started) documentation:

 > Vite (French word for "quick", pronounced /vit/, like "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.

-It consists of two major parts:
->
+Vite provides a few features that are of great use to us when building web applications:
-> * A **development server** that provides rich feature enhancements over native ES modules, for example extremely fast Hot Module Replacement (HMR).
+* A **development server** to serve local files over HTTP.
+It also comes with "hot reloading" (you don't have to refresh to see your changes).
-> * A **build command that bundles your code** with [Rollup](https://rollupjs.org/), pre-configured to output highly optimized static assets for production.
+* A **project starter template** for quickly getting a project started, organized with ES modules.

-In simpler terms, Vite provides a feature-rich developer server as well as a command line tool that will optimize our application when we are ready to deploy.
+* A **build command that bundles your code**, pre-configured to output highly optimized static assets for production.
+We'll learn more about this when we are deploying projects.

 Once we learn how Vite works, it can dramatically improve our development and deployment experience.
 It will be slow at first to use a new development tool, however the long-term benefits often outweigh the short-term frustrations so be patient!